jobe-m/ownkeepass/README.md

 Status
 ------

-Next release 1.1.16
+Next release 1.2.0
 * Code cleanup done, password generator code refactored
-* Update source base of KeepassX 2 database code to KeepassX release 2.0.2 *
+* Update source base of KeepassX 2 database code to KeepassX release 2.0.2
+* Changing icon of Keepass group implemented for Keepass 1 and Keepass 2 databases
+* ...

-Bugfix release 1.1.15 is going to Jolla store and is already available in [openrepos.net] [1]
+Bugfix release 1.1.15 is available in Jolla store and on [openrepos.net] [1]
 * Fixed mapping of settings value for time to clear clipboard: In release 1.1.14 the time for clearing clipboard silently changed to 5 seconds if it was before set to "disabled"

 Release 1.1.14